ingenerator/phinx-lightweight/docs/namespaces.rst

                 '/path/to/migration/without/namespace', // Non-namespaced migrations
                 'Foo' => '/path/to/migration/Foo', // Migrations in the Foo namespace
             ],
-            'seeds' => [
-                '/path/to/seeds/without/namespace', // Non-namespaced seeders
-                'Baz' => '/path/to/seeds/Baz', // Seeders in the Baz namespace
-            ]
         ],

 PHP is a bit special in this case, as it allows keyless and keyed values in the same array.
 To make this configuration work in YAML and JSON, we have to key the non-namespaced path with "0".